Benefits of Expungement in California

 Requirements for Expungement

 The state of California has several strict requirements that you must meet to be considered eligible to have your DUI charges removed from your record.
 Each of these requirements must be met, and it can take some time to be eligible.
-If you think you may meet the requirements for expungement, consult an experienced DUI attorney.
+If you think you may meet the requirements for expungement, consult an experienced Santa Rosa DUI expungement attorney.
 They can help you through the process of having your charges removed from your record.

 You must have completed your probation period to be eligible for expungement.
 For many first-time offenders, this period can be between 3 and 5 years.
-If your DUI was considered a misdemeanor charge, you may not have been sentenced to probation, but you still must wait one year before you can apply for expungement.
+If your DUI was considered a misdemeanor charge, you may not have been sentenced to probation, but you still must wait one year before you can apply for expungement in California.
 It may be possible to petition the court to have your probation length shortened or terminated, but many judges are reluctant to shorten probation periods.

 Fines & Restitutions